denizalp/glamor/README.md

 # Adding publications

 Add recent publications to list of publications on the website by navigating [here](./publications.bib) and adding to the bib document your publication in the bibtex format.
 Information on bibtex can be found [here](http://www.bibtex.org/Format/)

+# Chaging Personal Information

+Change the personal information about you by navigating to the folder corresponding to your name [here](./authors) and modifying the desired information.